MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/point-in-time-restore.md

 This task creates a new database as a copy of another database.
 The new database is restored from backup to a point-in-time in the past that is within the retention period.

-You can restore a database to a point-in-time:

-- From an existing database
-- To a new database on the same Arc-enabled [!INCLUDE [ssnoversion-md](../../includes/ssnoversion-md.md)] instance
+You can restore a database to a point-in-time to a new database on the same instance of SQL Server enabled by Azure Arc.

 [!INCLUDE [azure-arc-sql-preview](includes/azure-arc-sql-preview.md)]